Hearing to Translate: The Effectiveness of Speech Modality Integration into LLMs: Model Details

 For the translation-specific and small-model categories, the choice was clear with Tower+ 9B and Gemma 3 12B standing out in their respective categories.
 For the medium-sized category, we considered Aya Expanse 32B and Gemma 3 27B, and ultimately selected Aya Expanse due to its stronger performance across more language pairs as well as to promote model diversity in our selection.

 \paragraph{\aya.} Aya Expanse 32B is a decoder-only multilingual model built upon the Cohere Command architecture and optimized for 23 high-resource and mid-resource languages, covering all of the languages in our scope.
 It incorporates standard modern Transformer components such as SwiGLU activations \citep{shazeer2020gluvariantsimprovetransformer}, RoPE positional embeddings \citep{su2023roformerenhancedtransformerrotary}, and Grouped-Query Attention \citep{ainslie-etal-2023-gqa}.
 Its maximum context window is 128k tokens.
 The model is trained with a two-stage multilingual preference optimization pipeline: offline preference training followed by online preference training.
 It is further improved through weighted model merging across intermediate checkpoints.
 Aya Expanse combines strong general-purpose multilingual capabilities with competitive translation performance in a wide range of language pairs.
+The size of the training data is not disclosed publicly, but it was trained on multilingual LLM tasks, including translation, summarization, and question answering.

 \paragraph{\gemma.} Gemma 3 12B is a small multimodal model, supporting both image and text inputs and over 140 languages.
 Similarly to Aya, it offers a 128k-token context window and uses a decoder-only architecture with Grouped-Query Attention \citep{ainslie-etal-2023-gqa}.
 Training includes distillation from larger Gemma models and a post-training phase targeting multilingual and instruction-following performance.
 Gemma 3 12B offers a strong balance between model size, multilingual coverage, and general-purpose performance.
+The training data size has not been disclosed as well as the set of tasks, which, in general, include multimodal understanding: text, images, video, multimodal reasoning, and generation.

 \paragraph{\tower.} Tower+ 9B is a translation-focused model developed on top of the Gemma 2 9B foundation.
-Its training follows a four-stage recipe: Continued Pretraining to strengthen multilingual representations, Instruction Tuning, Weighted Preference Optimization, and Reinforcement Learning with Verifiable Rewards.
+Its training follows a four-stage recipe: Continued Pretraining (on 32 billion tokens) to strengthen multilingual representations, Instruction Tuning, Weighted Preference Optimization, and Reinforcement Learning with Verifiable Rewards.
 Tower+ surpasses larger general-purpose LLMs in translation quality in some of our selected language pairs, making it a competitive specialized option while being the smallest text LLM in our scope.
+It covers 47 language pairs, including 27 dialects.